-The Notes have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and various ordinances adopted by the County Legislature and approved by the County Executive pursuant to the Local Finance Law, the County Charter and the County Administrative Code and other related proceedings and determinations.
-In addition, as required by law, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), reviewed the terms of and commented on the issuance of the Notes.
-See "COUNTY GOVERNMENT AND FINANCIAL MANAGEMENT - NIFA" herein.
+The Bonds have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and various ordinances adopted by the County Legislature and approved by the County Executive pursuant to the Local Finance Law, the County Charter and the County Administrative Code and other related proceedings and determinations.

+The Bonds do not constitute debt of the Nassau County Interim Finance Authority ("NIFA") or the State, and neither shall be liable on the Bonds.
+See "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.